insure logo

 Most expensive ZIP codes for home insurance rates in Colorado

-81052 has the most expensive homeowners insurance rates in Colorado at an average annual cost of $6,624.
+Homeowners in 81052 ZIP pay the highest insurance rates in Colorado, with an average annual premium of $6,624.

-Below, we’ve highlighted some of the most expensive ZIP codes in Colorado for home insurance:
+Below is a list of some of the most expensive ZIP codes in Colorado for homeowners insurance.

 ZIP codeAverage annual rateAverage monthly rate